jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - I have never been to the US prior.
 - I do not have any relatives in the US.
+- I am a Singapore citizen, who is eligible for H-1B1.
+Unlike H-1B, no lottery process is needed to apply for a H-1B1.
 - I am starting my role as a software engineer at Quora in November 2021.

 Pieces of information here may be useful to you.
 Much of the information here is expected to be short-lived.
 Some information, such as the list of items needed, may be incomplete.
 Some information, especially if I have not gone through the process, like getting a driving license, may be inaccurate.